 My qualifications to offer these online and residential courses include:

 (2) My qualifications in literature and creative writing bring a rigour to the study of myth, story and the development of the narrative techniques that form part of the courses.
 My own published writing (including my first novel, The Long Delirious Burning Blue, and the novel I am now writing, The Bee Dancer, which is an ecological retelling of the myth of Psyche and Eros) has always been focused on integrating myth and story into our everyday lives.
-I am also working on a full-length work of nonfiction on the subject of place and belonging.
+I am also working on a full-length work of nonfiction on the subject of myth, place and belonging which will be published in spring 2016.

 (3) Since completing an MA in Creative Writing and founding Two Ravens Press in 2006 and EarthLines Magazine in 2012, I have constantly worked with writers – from the well-known and prizewinning to the debut and aspiring – to improve, facilitate and deepen their work.